Conditions and exceptions

 Frequently asked questions

-Adding signatures to messages sent by delegates (Send As / Send on Behalf permissions)
+How are signatures added to emails sent by delegates (Send As / Send on Behalf permissions)?

 Sometimes a user or a group of users have permission to send messages as other users or on their behalf.
 These users are referred to as delegates (see this Microsoft article for more information on delegate permissions).
 To find out how the software handles emails sent as / sent on behalf of another user, read this dedicated article.